sticeran/NoiseDetection/README.md

-# This is the temporary software repository after anonymization processing.
 # The replication toolkit for the paper "Lightweight Noisy Labels Prediction Towards to Noise Distribution Characteristics"

 ## Titile: Lightweight Noisy Labels Prediction Towards to Noise Distribution Characteristics